 Index should be smaller.

-Alternatively, we can use python try except blocks to handle the IndexError exception after it is raised by the program.
+Alternatively, we can use python try except blocks to handle the IndexError exception after the program raises it.
 Using this way, we cannot avoid the IndexError exception but we can make sure that the program doesn’t terminate prematurely after IndexError is raised.

 myTuple = (1, 2, 3, 4, 5, 6, 7, 8, 9, 10)